-Austin, TX—The Morley Safer Award for Outstanding Reporting announces its inaugural call for entries.
-A program of The University of Texas at Austin’s Briscoe Center for American History, where Safer’s archival papers are preserved, the Safer Award seeks to recognize a story or series of stories of creativity, vision and integrity.
-Applicants have until midnight on February 28, 2019, to submit their entries through this site.
+Austin, TX—The Morley Safer Award for Outstanding Reporting announces its second annual call for entries.
+A program of The University of Texas at Austin’s Briscoe Center for American History, where Safer’s archival papers are preserved, the award recognizes journalism that changes how we understand the world.
+Applicants have until 5 p.m. on March 20, 2020, to submit their entries.